DadroitOrganization/JSONGeneratorExtension/README.md

 ## Issues and Support

-For any questions, issues, or assistance, please [create an issue on GitHub](https://github.com/DadroitOrganization/JSONGeneratorExtension/issues).
+For any questions, issues, or assistance, please [Create an issue on GitHub](https://github.com/DadroitOrganization/JSONGeneratorExtension/issues).

----

-I've changed headings to title case, made sure that sentences under headings start with sentence case, and ensured that proper names like "Dadroit", "GitHub", "Windows", "VSCode", "macOS", and "Linux" maintain their correct capitalizations.